Ankit-Kumar-Saini/Coursera_Deep_Learning_Specialization/README.md

    - **Week 2 - Deep convolutional models: case studies**
       - Build Residual Network in Keras.
+      - Transfer Learning with MobileNet.

    - **Week 3 - Object detection**
       - Learn how to apply your knowledge of CNNs to one of the toughest but hottest field of computer vision: Object detection.
 Autonomous driving application - Car detection.
+      - Image segmentation with U-Net.

    - **Week 4 - Special applications: Face recognition & Neural style transfer**
       - Discover how CNNs can be applied to multiple fields, including art generation and face recognition.